 I like paper.
 More often than not I like papers with lines.
-If I am writing on paper with no lines usually I’m writing poetry.
+If I am writing on paper with no lines, then usually I’m writing poetry.
 I like standard intermediate pads.
 However, I do not like intermediate pads that are not so white or are too thin.
 I also use yellow pad.
 There is a kind of pad paper in the Loyola Bookstore that I really like.
 It’s almost the size of an intermediate pad, but the paper is prettier.

 Since it is hard to type, shouldn’t that discourage me from writing straight into the computer?
 It doesn’t.
-What it does is that it makes copying the text and typing it on the computer feel more tedious.
+What it does is it makes copying the text and typing it on the computer feel more tedious.
 When I write on the computer, I am usually thinking of the next thing to say, so my concentration is not on the act of typing.
-However, when I am copying something, I have to glance back and forth from the paper and the computer, and since I am not thinking of things to say, merely copying the words from a piece of paper, I am more aware of the act of typing, and I feel the tedious nature of it.
+However, when I am copying something, I have to glance back and forth from the paper and the computer, and since I am not thinking of things to say, merely copying the words from a piece of paper, I am more aware of the act of typing.

 I read an article that your brain benefits more when you write longhand than when you type, so it’s healthier for the brain to write longhand.
 I constantly hear writers say that they prefer longhand because it seems like they’re more connected, that writing feels more intimate when they do it longhand.
-However, writing longhand gets me lazy to transfer it to the computer, that’s not good for me.
+However, writing longhand gets me lazy to transfer it to the computer, so that’s not good for me.

 When I was a kid I used to write on paper.
 When there were too many erasures, I would rewrite the whole thing and then add the next part of the story.
 Having to delete and revise is easier on the computer.
 I like seeing things neat.
 When I re-read something, I have to feel the flow, and I don’t get to do that when there are too many erasures that I have to skip through.

 That is why when I write on the computer, I have a separate file for the draft.
 Anything I erase, I paste it to the draft file, and I can retrieve it later if I need it.
 However, sometimes when I think that my current revision plan is good, I forget to copy the original paragraph to the draft file, and I just delete it.
 I can undo it if I realize right away that I need to put it back, but if I realize it later on, I can never put it back.
 Sometimes I remember it so I can re-type it, but sometimes I don’t and those paragraphs are lost forever.

-I also have a software program called Scrivener and it’s very helpful for editing long pieces.
+I also have a software program called Scrivener, and it’s very helpful for editing long pieces.
 You can take a snapshot of what you are writing before you change it, and if you decide to revert to the first draft, you can use your snapshots to roll back to the original.

 The advantages and the disadvantages of writing on the computer lies in the internet.

-Drawing before I write about something helps me.
-It is an aid to my imagination and at the same time drawing serves as a break from writing.
+Drawing before I write also helps me.
+It is an aid to my imagination, and, at the same time, drawing serves as a break from writing.
 I like using colored pentel pens, colored pencils, or colored pens (usually gel pens) for my drawings.
 I usually draw using a pen not a pencil.
 The drawing need not be perfect, so I do not need to erase it or perfect it.
 It is just crude, raw drawing.

 As a kid, I’d start doodling at the back of my notebook if my teacher was boring.
 I also had a sketchbook where I kept some of my drawings.
 When I draw people, I purposely draw them deformed and ugly because I can’t draw, and when I integrate the deformed drawings with interesting designs, it actually looks good to me.
 Then again, I’m not an artist.

 I always wish I knew how to paint.
 Painting seems amazing.
 I never really tried it.
 I always want to, but I never did.
 Maybe I will.
 I can’t imagine how painters can create such beautiful images.
-I think the act of painting is something so mythical, spiritual, something I cannot grasp.
+I think the act of painting is something so mythical, spiritual–something I cannot grasp.

 So back to the internet.
 Since I have limited skills in drawing, searching for images online can help me write.
 Sometimes the images are for design references.
 For example, I want to describe a unique playground, but I don’t know what to put in it.
 I research some pictures of playgrounds, and combine the designs I see and add some designs that I have imagined.

 The internet also helps me in language.
 Besides the usual dictionary and thesaurus, I also research jargon.
 Sometimes it’s not terms but just a certain vocabulary.
 An economist and a religious leader might both speak English, but they would prefer to use different words to express the same thought.
 Sometimes I think that the best way to tackle a certain part of my piece is to mimic the vocabulary of a certain field.
 For example, if I want my writing to mimic a lab report, I will look for maybe articles or even just a list of terms or words used in lab reports.

 I remember how I used to write when I was young and somehow I lost it.
 I want to go back to that time when I could write for hours.
 I would write non-stop for two days.
 Maybe I’d only take a break to eat and take a bath.
 Now my concentration is not so good.
 I easily get distracted.
-I blame facebook.
-I blame plants versus zombies.
+I blame Facebook.
+I blame Plants Versus Zombies.
 I blame Cityville.

 When I was a kid, what was important to me is to write something with heart.
 I could usually feel it if a piece of writing is dead or if it has heart.
 I want to go back to that passionate writing.

 When I entered college, I did not know what I wanted to do, and that’s why I kept shifting.
 I always loved to write, but I never planned on becoming a writer.
 I guess I always knew what I wanted, but I needed overwhelming misery to wake me up from the illusion that I have something to lose if I followed my dreams.
-That spell of misery was the period when I had a string of different courses.
-I did not have time to write, and I was miserable.
-When I finally shifted to Creative Writing, I was in my third year in college.
-I spent two years suppressing my need to express things on paper.

-It was hard to write again, and I think up to now I’m still recovering from those two years of repression.
+It was hard to write again because I spent two years suppressing my need to express things on paper.
+I think up to now I’m still recovering from those two years of repression.
 What helped me write again were the morning pages.
 This is the exercise that I learned from my poetry teacher Lawrence Ypil who learned it from Julia Cameron’s book Artist’s Way.

-Basically you have to write three pages worth of intermediate pad paper the moment you wake up.
+Basically, you have to write three pages worth of intermediate pad paper the moment you wake up.
 The goal of this exercise is to clear the muck in your subconsciousness.
 It’s also a tool for recovery.
 It allows you to freely create.

 Check out my other blog categories.